dildeolupbiten/TkAstroDb/README.md

 ![img5](https://user-images.githubusercontent.com/29302909/50359618-72148680-056e-11e9-94e0-17938c41d268.png)

-**6.** Before clicking **Display Records** button, users can click the check buttons in order to filter the records.
+**6.** Before clicked **Display Records** button, users can click the check buttons in order to filter the records.
 Because some human records can be in event categories or some event records can be in human categories.
 But if users want to display all records, they should not click the check buttons.
 Then, users can click **Display Records** button.
 After clicked to that button, users should wait a bit.
 Finally the records will be displayed at treeview as follows:

 ![img6](https://user-images.githubusercontent.com/29302909/55159608-83bf8880-5172-11e9-8ea8-a2fecc98fcdf.png)